0xProject/protocol/README.md

 -   `***.dkr.ecr.us-east-1.amazonaws.com/apps:my-app__789355d868cd646f` (Turborepo hash, note the double underscore)
 -   `***.dkr.ecr.us-east-1.amazonaws.com/apps:my-app_2a4810fbd3f195bf8da8c161d7d5b03e9626cd2e` (Commit hash)

-> ℹ️ Tip: Click on the "Summary" section of the GitHub actions for a PR to view the built and skipped images.
+> ℹ️ Tip: The GitHub bot will comment on each commit in a PR or merged to `main` with the image tags that correspond to
+> that commit.
+Look for the word bubble icon 💬 where a commit is mentioned in a PR.

 ## `packages`